November 21, 2022

-To make a living as a freelancer in 2020, you need to go above and beyond.
-I’m sure my fellow freelancers already understand the importance of creating excellent content to appeal to clients.
-But what about appealing to Google (or “Big G”, as my colleagues call it) with freelance SEO assignments?
+To make a living as a freelancer these days, you need to go above and beyond.
+I’m sure my fellow freelancers already understand the importance of creating good content to appeal to clients.
+But what about appealing to Google with SEO freelance writing assignments?

 When writing SEO posts, it’s essential to have a strong sense of your target keyword.
 For this, you’ll need two things: an analytics tool like Ahrefs or Moz, and excellent note-taking skills.
 Luckily, most experienced freelancers are already in possession of the second!
 As for the first, you can either invest in your own accounts once you start writing SEO posts on a regular basis, or you can use your clients’ accounts (which is what I do).

 To begin your research, enter the keyword in your preferred analytics tool to access an overview of relevant information.
 This should include the number of searches per month, the “keyword difficulty” (how hard it will be to rank for this keyword), and most importantly for our purposes, the related terms and top-ranking results for this particular keyword.
 (Find out the answer to a popular question, “what is freelance” exactly?)

 Here’s where those note-taking skills come in.
 Jot down common user questions and other related terms; in the SEO business, we refer to these terms as “long tail SEO” because they’re usually longer and more specific than the main keyword you’re targeting.
 Think of them as boosters for your keyword — and pay close attention to longtails with search volumes of 100/month or more, as these can be extremely helpful in getting your content to rank!
 (FYI, this is how much time you should spend researching your topic before you write any article.)